Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 #### Auto completion usage

-Defines whether and which sides of a relationship will be handled by an auto completion field instead of a drop-down field during editing.
+Defines whether and which sides of a relationship will be handled by an auto completion field instead of normal form fields (dropdowns, checkboxes, radio buttons) during editing.

 Can be one of the following options: